Yes, you can use the credit feature or the debit feature of your card (VISA debit/credit and MasterCard debit/credit).

 Postal consignments can be cleared free of charge via Import Declaration Service for private persons.

-The Import Declaration Service for private persons works best with Chrome, Firefox and Safari.
+The Import Declaration Service works best with the latest versions of the following browsers: Microsoft Edge, Mozilla Firefox, Google Chrome, Apple Safari.

 You will receive a notice of arrival of a consignment to be cleared from Posti or the transport company only regarding consignments that you have to declare to Customs.
 You have to pay the import duties and taxes that may be due before Posti or the transport company can deliver the consignment.